whokilleddb/oops-c/README.md

 Neat, so now that we have a way of combining data and functions in a struct, let us see an example of this.

 ## Show and Tell
-In this repository, we write a very simple program which takes in a domain name and resolves the corresponding IPv4 and IPv6 addresses.
+In this repository, we write a very simple program that takes in a domain name and resolves the corresponding IPv4 and IPv6 addresses.

 The header file in `includes/domaininfo.h` contains the following struct and function :
 ```c